Cumber History, Family Crest & Coats of Arms

 The surname Cumber was first found in Staffordshire at Comberford, a small village that dates back to 1187 when it was first listed as Cumbreford.

-Important Dates for the Cumber family
+Early History of the Cumber family

 This web page shows only a small excerpt of our Cumber research.
 Another 77 words (6 lines of text) are included under the topic Early Cumber History in all our PDF Extended History products and printed products wherever possible.